 - International Journal of Humanities and Social Science Invention

 Critical remark (2017): Listed by SPJ and is on many other lists of blacklisted journals; An IF of 4.5 given by African Quality Centre for Journals; Open access but asks for the copyright; Publishes any subject; Says that the journal is indexed in DOAJ which it does not seem to be.
+A thorough review February 2018 concludes that it exhibits at least 13 of the 25 criteria for “predatory” journals.

 - International Journal of Humanities and Social Science Research

 Critical remark (2017): Listed by SPJ; Claims an IF of 5.22 (by “Research Journal Impact Factor“); Despite title from India; Says that the journal is indexed in DOAJ which it does not seem to be.
+A thorough review February 2018 concludes that it exhibits at least 13 of the 25 criteria for “predatory” journals.

 - International Journal of Humanities and Social Sciences

 Critical remark (2017): Listed by SPJ; Has an amazing fast-track review option for $100 that guarantees “the review, editorial decision, author notification and publication” to take place “within 2 weeks”.
+“Editors” claim that repeated requests to be removed from the list of editors result in nothing.
+A thorough review February 2018 concludes that it seems to exhibit at least 10 of the 25 criteria for “predatory” journals.

 - International Journal of Humanities & Social Studies